rmavis/go-STAR/readme.md

     $ cd $GOPATH/src/where/ever
     $ git clone https://github.com/rmavis/go-STAR.git
+    $ go get gopkg.in/yaml.v2  # This is star's only dependency.
     $ go install

 There's also [a version written in Ruby][star-ruby], if you're into that.
 They're similar but I recommend this one---it's faster and has better browsing options.